ByConity/byconity-deploy/README.md

 - Install [kind](https://kind.sigs.k8s.io/) and [Docker](https://www.docker.com/)

 ### Use Kind to configure a local Kubernetes cluster

+> Warning: kind is not designed for production use.
+> Note for macOS users: you may need to [increase the memory available](https://docs.docker.com/desktop/get-started/#resources) for containers (recommend 6 GB).

 This would create a 1-control-plane, 3-worker Kubernetes cluster.